Periodic Strategies: A New Solution Concept and an Algorithm for NonTrivial Strategic Form Games: Periodic Strategies in Strategic Form Games--Definitions--Pure Strategies Case

-We now slightly modify Game 1A and we construct Game 1B.
+We now slightly modify Game 1A and consider Game 1B in Table \ref{game1b}.
 The difference is that the Nash equilibrium payoffs are changed.
 In this case, the periodicity cycles of the actions $a_1$ and $a_3$ remain intact, but in this case, the Nash action $a_2$ is also periodic, with periodicity cycle:

 Again, the periodicity and rationalizability cycles for the Nash action $a_2$ coincide.